 MUNICIPAL PROJECTS, DEMONSTRATIONS AND EXTENSION ACTIVITIES

-This year the MD of Wainwright received $40,000 from the Alberta Environmentally Sustainable Agriculture Program.
-The focus for this grant money is to provide information and programs within three priority management areas: Water for Life, Climate Change, and support for the Environmental Farm Plan (EFP) process.
+This year the MD of Wainwright received $39,000 from the Alberta Environmentally Sustainable Agriculture Program.
+The focus of this grant money is to provide information and programs within three priority areas: Management of Water Quality and Amount, Maintaining Riparian Ecosystems and Sustaining Biodiversity in the MD of Wainwright.

 The ASB newsletter called “The Municipal Agricultural Connection” was published every two months throughout the year and distributed to approximately 1,800 rural residences.
 Copies can be accessed on the municipal website, along with information regarding insects, pests, invasive weeds and programs run by the Agricultural Service Board.
 Newsletters showcase activities within the municipality, upcoming events and best management practices related to agriculture.
-The local radio stations are used for event-based advertising and getting information out quickly to producers.
-Interest in Environmental Farm Plans (EFP) increased this year which is always good to see since the binder is a useful self-assessment tool to help identify environmental risks and mitigate them.
-We continue to give support to producers during the process of completing their plan.
+The local radio stations are used for eventbased advertising and getting information out quickly to producers.
+Interest in Environmental Farm Plans (EFP) was down this year.
+The MD continues to promote EFP as an important self-assessment tool to help identify environmental risks and mitigate them.
 This year the EFP switched to online only and paper copies will no longer be available to producers.
 A renewal process has also been developed, whereby any EFP older than 10 years will need to be renewed in order to stay active.
 Assistance was provided to producers who were interested in applying for Growing Forward programs.
 Interest was shown in a wide variety of programs including solar energy, water management and livestock welfare.
 Growing Forward 2 will officially be closed on March 31, 2018.
 The new Canadian Agriculture Partnership is a five-year, $3 billion investment by federal, provincial and territorial governments to strengthen the agriculture and

 James Schwindt, Agricultural Fieldman